-The Bolivia carnet de identidad (Bolivian identification card) is one of the Bolivian residency requirements to live, work or retire in Bolivia.
+The Bolivia 'carnet', also known as the 'cédula de identidad' (Bolivian identification card) is one of the Bolivian residency requirements to live, work or retire in Bolivia.
 You’ll first process your application for residency in Bolivia

 How we'll help you get your carnet:

 • The lawyer we connect you with will accompany you to the institutions involved to fill in the required documentation, pay the required fee, and set up an appointment to have your photo taken.